siemens/meta-iot2050/meta-hailo/README.md

 > `hailort v4.18.0` requires this specific version.
 Upgrading `numpy` may
 > cause `pyhailort` to fail to execute.

+The following configurations are supported and recommended for achieving optimal performance with the Hailo8 AI Card:

+- IoT2050 SM with Hailo-8™ mPCIe or Hailo-8™M.2 B+M
+- IoT2050 Advanced with Hailo-8™ mPCIe and heatsink

 For more information about Hailo, please refer to the [Hailo website](https://hailo.ai/) and the
 [Hailo Open Source repository](https://github.com/hailo-ai).